Utuambassadors2024 hilyatushalihah kholis audah hero

-Meet Hilyah Audah, a current doctoral student at the University of Turku and an UTUambassador 2023-2024!
+Meet Hilyah Audah, a current doctoral researcher at the University of Turku and an UTUambassador 2021-2025!

 My inspiration is human emotions (a.k.a.
 Affective Neuroscience).
 My master’s thesis was about the neural networks of fear in infants.
-I am continuing this work during my Ph.D. as part of the FinnBrain Birth Cohort Study.
+I am continuing this work during my Ph.D. as part of the FinnBrain Birth Cohort Study, specifically looking at emotional development.
 This is a unique opportunity in my career (something I’ve always dreamed of doing) to be part of a longitudinal study.
 I work with a variety of data from babies to tweens!

 I used to think I was a big city girl, but living in Turku has changed my mind.
-I love the tranquility here, and I quite like the dark and cold.
-It gives me more excuses to huddle under a blanket and have tons of fairy lights!
+I love the tranquillity here, and I quite like the dark and cold.
+It gives me more excuses to huddle under a blanket with my favourite book and have tons of fairy lights!

 Feel free to reach out if you have any Qs about Turku or chat about Neuroscience!"